Enigmatic-Smile/rn-sdk/README.md

   companyName: 'My RN Company', // the company name displayed in the checkbox text
   deleteInstructions: 'Your custom delete instructions!',
   privacyUrl: 'https://fidel.uk',
-  termsConditionsUrl: 'https://fidel.uk/privacy', // mandatory when you set the allowed countries to USA/Canada or when the user can select USA/Canada
+  termsConditionsUrl: 'https://fidel.uk/privacy', // mandatory when you include USA/Canada in the list of allowed countries or when the user can select USA/Canada from the country selection UI
-  programName: 'My program name', // mandatory when you set the allowed countries to USA/Canada or when the user can select USA/Canada
+  programName: 'My program name', // mandatory when you include USA/Canada in the list of allowed countries or when the user can select USA/Canada from the country selection UI
 });
 ```